Categorical E-Graphs for Lambda Calculi: DPOI-Rewriting for Closed E-Hypergraphs

-An example of EDPOI rewrite can be seen in Appendix~\ref{sec:appendix:dpoi}.
-The enhanced definition of extended DPOI ensures that the combinatorial representation of closed semilattice-enriched SMCs is sound and complete for rewriting of closed $\Sigma^{+}$-terms.
-We use the term DPOI to mean EDPOI when it is clear from the context.
+An example of EDPOI rewrite can be seen in~\autoref{sec:appendix:dpoi}.
+The enhanced definition of extended DPOI ensures that the combinatorial representation of morphisms in closed symmetric monoidal $\catname{SLat}$-categories is sound and complete for rewriting of closed $\Sigma^{+}$-terms.